 The focus on this sector of society is based on the fact that kids from single parent families are often the most vulnerable.

-Families First is Tennessee’s welfare program that provides temporary cash benefits to families with children, and are experiencing financial difficulties.
+Families First is Tennessee’s welfare program that provides temporary cash benefits to eligible low-income families with children.
 These benefits are time-limited to 60 months in a participant’s lifetime.

 To be eligible for the program, you must agree to follow a Personal Responsibility Plan (PRP) which among other things, you agree to work or be in work-related activities for 30 hours a week, unless otherwise exempt.

-You may apply for Families First assistance at your local Department of Human Services county office1 or call the Family Assistance Service Center at 1-866-311-4287.
+You may apply for Families First benefits at your local Department of Human Services county office or call the Family Assistance Service Center at 1-866-311-4287.

 The Tennessee Food Stamp program provides nutritional assistance benefits to eligible Tennesseans — children, the elderly, the disabled, unemployed and working families.